BBBS MIAMI VALLEY

 We serve children who live in Montgomery, Miami, Greene and Preble Counties.
 Our Littles are between the ages of 6 and 18 and come from many different neighborhoods, economic levels, ethnic backgrounds and family structures.
 Children and parents may hear about us from a teacher, a counselor, their church, or a friend.
-We serve over 500 children each year.
+We serve 525 children each year.

 We specialize in one to one mentoring so that you can help your Little have new experiences and empowering them to see more opportunities for their future: Community-Based Mentoring: Spend time with your Little on the weekend or after school.
-Activities might include going to the park, watching a movie, trying something new, going to a baseball game or doing arts and crafts.
+Activities might include going to the park, watching a movie, trying something new, going to a baseball game, or doing arts and crafts.
 On average, you’ll probably spend 4 to 6 hours a month together for a minimum of one year.
 School and Site-Based Mentoring: Spend just 1 hour each week for a minimum of one school year with your Little at their school or after school site.
 Activities might include playing games, shooting some hoops, or practicing reading or math.

 There is no charge for our services.
-In order to recruit, screen, train, match and support mentors, children and parents in our programs, we rely on the support of individuals, businesses, foundations and special events.
+In order to recruit, screen, train, match and support mentors, children and parents in our programs, we rely on the support of individuals, businesses, foundations, and special events.